 My insurance has told me that I am allowed one free preventive visit per year.
 What is included in a preventive visit and why can't I have all my regular yearly tests done at the same time?

 Many insurance companies separate preventive, or "well care" visits from "sick care" visits in which the patient is seen for follow-up of established medical problems.
-The codes we use to charge for the visits are completely separate, with illness charges related to the duration of time spent and the severity of the problem, and the preventive care charge related only to the patient's age.
+The codes we use to charge for the visits are completely separate, with illness charges related to the duration of time spent and the severity and number of problems, and the preventive care charge related only to the patient's age.

 Insurance companies consider heart disease, diabetes, thyroid conditions, high cholesterol, and other medical illnesses to be "sick care", even though you may not feel sick and may be completely healthy on your medications.

 Some people have insurance that will cover one yearly preventive visit but will not cover any office visits for treatment of medical conditions.
 People who have this type of coverage naturally want to get as much done in their preventive visit as possible.
 However, the insurance companies recognize and do not cover tests done for the medical problems.
 They are therefore applied to your deductible.